CLAUDE.md — project context

 Keep it under 15 lines per section

 Every extra line dilutes the important stuff.
 If your CLAUDE.md is 200 lines, Claude treats none of it as important.
+Move detailed documentation to a docs/ folder where Claude can read it on demand.

 The Three-Tier Setup